 All staff are clear on how to report low level concerns and will be empowered to do so.
 Staff must report their concerns to the Head teacher.
+The Head will always be kept informed of a low level allegations in a timely manner.
 If concerns are surrounding the Head teacher, this must be referred to the Chair of Governors.
-Guidance from Keeping Children Safe in Education, September 2022, paragraphs 436 - 439 will be followed in view of recording and storage of such concerns.
+Guidance from Keeping Children Safe in Education, September 2023, will be followed in view of recording and storage of such concerns.